Apps Uninstall Apps in Windows 11

 5 When finished, you can close Windows Terminal (Admin) if you like.

-1 Open Windows Terminal, and select Windows PowerShell.
+1 Open Windows Terminal, and select either Windows PowerShell or Command Prompt.

-2 Copy and paste the command below you want to use into Windows Terminal, and press Enter to see a list of all installed built-in apps. (see screenshot below)
+2 Copy and paste the appropriate command below you want to use into Windows Terminal (Admin), and press Enter to see a list of all installed built-in apps. (see screenshot below)

 (outputs to text file on your desktop)